iljoong/azure-azbox/README.md

 2. Create a new container

+4. Add 'Allowed Origin' in CORS setting

+    - You can add `*` for Dev/Test but it is recommend to add 'website url' for production

-3. Add storage account name, key and connection string in `/routes/config.js` or set environment variable
+5. Add storage account name, key and connection string in `/routes/config.js` or set environment variable

 ## Enable Search service